Hernia (All Types) Surgery: Everything You Need to Know

 When Does a Hernia Require Surgery?

-While not all hernias need to be operated on right away, surgery becomes necessary if:
+While not all hernias need immediate surgery, it becomes necessary if:

 • The hernia is painful or enlarging